Guide Critical Illness Health Insurance In The Philippines

 The disadvantage is that the yearly limit may not be enough to pay for all expenses.
 This is where the critical illness plan comes in.
 It pays for diagnosis of serious illnesses to you, so you can use the money for treatment or any hospital bills that go over the HMO limit.

-Are all diseases covered?
+Are all diseases covered in HMO?

 What are the things that you need to look out for when you’re trying to understand a plan?